NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Ubuntu.md

 Now the things are up an running for you, good!
 What we need to do now is to do some modifications and install some add-ons to make it run perfectly.
-But you can try to login on it trough your webbrowser: http://yourlocalip:8000/
+But you can try to login on it trough your webbrowser: http://yourlocalip:8000/ Make sure that you have opend port 8000 in the UFW firewall if you have it activated.

 ### Add Memcached
 It's recommended to setup Memcached for Sefile to increase the performance, we have aldready installed all of the necessary component.